Inventure71/SwarmProject/README.md

 ### UI not showing robot movement
 - For **dummy robots**: Check track is generated correctly
 - For **real robots**: Verify OptiTrack is sending position updates (check UI shows robot type as "Real")

+### Robot moves in wrong direction
+- Run orientation calibration (happens automatically with real robots)
+- Use `--force-calibration` to recalibrate
+- See `docs/ORIENTATION_CALIBRATION.md` for details

 ## License